AntelopeIO/antler-proj/docs/usecases.md

 Localization: Must support local symbols in names of apps, libs, tests, directories and files which the system manipulate with.
 All the names are UTF8 strings which may contain multibyte symbols.
 Max length of each name is 256 symbols.

+##### Possible descriptions of the path to the remote dependencies ("from:" field)

+The location field of dependencies could look like this:
+1. `AntelopeIO/my_dep` - This is a shorthand to github and it's organization/repo
+2. `https://github.com/AntelopeIO/my_dep` - This is the long form of the above.
+3. `https://github.com/AntelopeIO/my_dep/releases/download/v0.5.0/my_dep-0.5.0-src.tgz` - This is a direct link to an archive, it need not be github.
+4. `file:///home/username/my_dep-0.5.0-src.tgz` - A local archive
+5. `file:///home/username/my_dep/` - A local directory tree, the trailing slash is optional.

 ###Glossary:

 `Project` is a directory structure which contains description of the project project.yml file in YAML (https://yaml.org/)  format, Description of applications and needed for their building libraries and other dependencies.